 Second, the executive editor who replaced me, Rich Jackson, announced he is leaving to become editor of the newspaper in Bloomington, Indiana.
 It’s a nice step up with more money.
 But it’s still a GateHouse paper and Rich will be overseeing 10 newspapers in all.
 I wish him well on his return to the Midwest, where his roots are.
 He arrived at the Times-News in March of 2017, almost four months after my departure.
 He did the best he could with the limited resources he still had available.
 When I arrived at the Times-News from Jacksonville, North Carolina in 2007, we had 28 full-time people in the newsroom and several part-time staff members.
 When I left there were 13 in the newsroom.
 As Rich leaves I believe the number is 10 — and just three reporters and one photographer.
 Rich departed this week.
 I was able to take him to Burlington Beer Works last week and talk about life over a couple of beers.
 I wish we had done so more often.

 And third, reporter Kate Croxton said via Twitter that she is leaving after her wedding in July.
 The couple is moving to California.
 I never worked with Kate and don’t know her well, but she worked hard covering breaking news, the city of Burlington and nearly everything else that came up.
 She did a splendid job and will be missed.
 I have no idea if corporate will allow the Times-News to fill the position.
 The last time a reporter left, the job was never filled.
 Two reporters remain and both are exceptional writers and people.
 I hope for their sake some help is on the horizon.
+Update on July 22, 2019: Beth Pattman, an Elon grad and former Times-News intern will replace Kate on July 25.
+She has spent the past couple of years at the Lexington Dispatch where she covered courts and cops.

 So the newsroom today is one big empty room with a bunch of vacant desks.
 The entire newspaper staff could easily fit in the old fish house located on the Worth Street side of the Times-News property.
 The last couple of times I visited the newsroom one person or two were there.
 On two occasions no one was there at around 10 a.m. on a weekday.
 Some days there is just one reporter on duty.
 Typically no one works a regular night shift and a reporter isn’t always available on weekends.
 There is only one photographer and no part-timer.